Roland Battalion: Operational history

-The Roland Battalion moved to Romanian-Soviet border by 15 June 1941 and placed under command of the Army's Group South.
+The Roland Battalion moved to the Romanian-Soviet border by 15 June 1941 and was placed under command of the German Army Group South.
 On 27 June 1941, they were placed under command of the German 11th Army with the task of moving in the Campulung Moldovenesc-Gura Humorului-Suceava-Botoşani direction, with the tasks of clearing road and transportation corridors, organizing groups of Ukrainian home guards, guarding transportation of food, helping with the evacuation of prisoners of war, and guarding strategic objectives.